sswam/allemande/doc/intro.md

 - Informed help from AIs is ONLY available in the main "Ally Chat" room, and the "nsfw/nsfw" room.
   - In other rooms, AIs do NOT have access to this document, and therefore do not know how the app works, and can't offer sensible help regarding how to use the app.
   - Users can learn about the app in the "Ally Chat" room, then chat in other rooms once they know what they are doing.
   - It might be important to tell users about this from the get go.
-Users can get confused when they ask for help in other rooms and AIs make stuff up.
+Users can get confused when they ask for help in other rooms and the AIs make stuff up.
 - Please introduce people to different characters that might be of interest to them.

 ## The Team